Mützenich (Monschau): Historic monuments

 Some of Monschau's listed historic monuments are located in Mützenich, such as the Catholic church of St. Bartholomew (St. Bartholomäus in German).
 The church, which was originally built in Gothic revival style in 1847/1848, was enlarged with a modern annex in 1954/1955.
 The stained glass windows were created in 1961 by Trude Dinnendahl-Benning.

 Tourism

 Mützenich is a destination for hiking, jogging, cycling, and cross-country skiing.
 Many hiking trails lead into the High Fens.
-From Aachen, it is an about 40 minutes drive by car to Mützenich.
+From Aachen, it is about a 40 minutes drive by car to Mützenich.
 There are also bus lines to Mützenich.

 A landmark about one kilometre north of the village is Kaiser Karls Bettstatt ("Emperor Charlemagne's resting place"), a slab of quartzite near Steling mountain and by one of the major tracks into the High Fens.
 According to legend, Charlemagne got lost one day while hunting and rested on this slab for one night.
 There is also a humorous legend regarding the origin of the name of Mützenich connected to this: As he rested on the slab in cold weather, Charlemagne was offered a cap (in German, Mütze) by a servant, which the emperor then refused by saying in local dialect Mütze nich! ("Cap - not!").